88-degrees/Book-of-Changes/appendix02s1.md

 when they associated with Him (at the service) their highest ancestor and their father.

-1. 'The (subject of the) first six proclaims his pleasure and satisfaction:'--there will be evil; his wishes have been satisfied to overflowing.
+1. 'The (subject of the) first six proclaims his pleasure and satisfaction:' -- there will be evil; his wishes have been satisfied to overflowing.

-2. '(He sees a thing) without waiting till it has come to pass; with his firm correctness there will be good fortune:'--this is shown by the central and correct position (of the line).
+2. '(He sees a thing) without waiting till it has come to pass; with his firm correctness there will be good fortune:' -- this is shown by the central and correct position (of the line).

-3. 'He looks up (for favours), while he indulges the feeling of satisfaction; there will be occasion for repentance:'--this is intimated by the position not being the appropriate one.
+3. 'He looks up (for favours), while he indulges the feeling of satisfaction; there will be occasion for repentance:' -- this is intimated by the position not being the appropriate one.

-4. 'From him the harmony and satisfaction come; great is the success which he obtains:'--his aims take effect on a grand scale.
+4. 'From him the harmony and satisfaction come; great is the success which he obtains:' -- his aims take effect on a grand scale.

-5. '(The subject of) the fifth six has a chronic complaint:'--this is shown by his being mounted on the strong (line).
-'He still lives on without dying:'--he is in the central position, (and its memories of the past) have not yet perished.
+5. '(The subject of) the fifth six has a chronic complaint:' -- this is shown by his being mounted on the strong (line).
+'He still lives on without dying:' -- he is in the central position, (and its memories of the past) have not yet perished.

 6. 'With darkened mind devoted to the harmony and satisfaction (of the time),' as shown in the topmost (line):--how can one in such a condition continue long?